mobenet/nlp-project/README.md

 ## Project Structure

-- dataset/
+- dataset:
- - data.csv # Labeled dataset for training and validation
+    * data.csv # Labeled dataset for training and validation
- - validation_data.csv # Unlabeled dataset to predict
+    * validation_data.csv # Unlabeled dataset to predict
+- models:
+    * predictions_validation.csv # Final predictions on validation data
+    * predictions_validation_onlytext.csv # Final predictions on validation data with only text model
+- models:
+    * random_forest_model.pkl # Saved trained model
+    * tfidf_vectorizer.pkl # Saved TF-IDF vectorizer
+    * random_forest_model_onlytext.pkl # Saved trained model with only text as a feature
+    * tfidf_vectorizer_onlytext.pkl # Saved TF-IDF vectorizer with only text as a feature
 - fake_news_script.py # Main Python script
-- predictions_validation.csv # Final predictions on validation data
+- fake_news_nlp.ipynb # Jupyter Notebook step by step how-to process to train the model
-- random_forest_model.pkl # Saved trained model
+- only_text_nlp_model.ipynb # Jupyter Notebook training a new model using only text as feature
-- tfidf_vectorizer.pkl # Saved TF-IDF vectorizer
 - README.md # Project description
 - requirements.txt
-- fake_news_nlp.ipynb # Jupyter Notebook step by step how-to
+- first_steps_data_exploration.ipynb # Jupyter Notebook with the first steps we took exploring the data

 ## How to Run